NLinkova/NBudget-full/frontend/README.md

 # NBudget

 This student project, TAFE Queensland.
-NBudget is a money control system.
+NBudget is a money control system FRONT END.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Purpose